jeffgbutler/TanzuWorkshops/openemr/README.md

 # Installing OpenEMR in vSphere with Tanzu

-Description of Installing OpenEMR in vSphere native Kubernetes Clusters.
+Description of installing OpenEMR in vSphere native Kubernetes Clusters.

 This work is based on the OpenEMR minikube deployment described here: https://github.com/openemr/openemr-devops/tree/master/kubernetes/minikube.
 Deploying OpenEMR to a single node